eza-community/eza/man/eza.1.md

 `--stdin`
 : When you wish to pipe directories to eza/read from stdin.
 Separate one per line or define custom separation char in `EZA_STDIN_SEPARATOR` env variable.

-`--write-theme=DIR`
-: Write _eza_ default theme.yml file to the directory passed as argument, or defaults to the current working directory.

 `-@`, `--extended`
 : List each file’s extended attributes and sizes.